jenkins-x/jx-docs/content/en/docs/install-setup/boot/_index.md

 ## User Interface

-If you're looking for a UI, there is one available for the [CloudBees Jenkins X Distribution](https://www.cloudbees.com/products/cloudbees-jenkins-x-distribution/overview).
+If you're looking for a UI check out [Octant the open source web UI for Jenkins X](/docs/reference/components/ui/)
-It should normally work on OSS Jenkins X as well, though CloudBees won't support it unless you're also using their distribution.
-You can read more about it here: [Using the CloudBees Jenkins X Distribution user interface](https://docs.cloudbees.com/docs/cloudbees-jenkins-x-distribution/latest/user-interface/)